maorm36/Android-Keylogger-Educational-Research-Project/README.md

 - View all captured data
 - Filter by event type

-Pay attention to the interval of uploading data process!!!!!!
+Pay attention to the interval of the uploading data process which is every 15 minutes

 ## 🔬 Research Applications